 The ENERGY GLOBE Award was founded in 1999 by the Austrian energy pioneer Wolfgang Neumann and is one of today’s most prestigious environmental awards aiming to present successful sustainable projects to a broad audience.
-With more than 160 participating countries and approximately 1000 project submissions annually the Energy Globe Award distinguishes projects regionally, nationally and globally, which conserve resources such as energy or utilize renewable or emission-free sources.
+With more than 160 participating countries and approximately 1000 project submissions annually the Energy Globe Award distinguishes projects regionally, nationally and globally, which conserve resources such as energy or utilise renewable or emission-free sources.
 The aim of the Energy Globe is to raise global attention on sustainable, everywhere applicable environmental solutions and to motivate people to also become active in this area.

 ARENA media contacts